 The DeSoto County Sheriff's Department Motor Division is comprised of deputies highly trained in motorcycle operations.
-Commonly referred to as the Motor Unit, or simply Motors, the Motor Division is led by Sergeant Kenny Free who ensures the wide-ranging needs of the unit are met.
-As one of the Sheriff's Department's specialty divisions, Motors falls under the command of Lieutenant Jonathan Poe, who is also a motor officer.
+Commonly referred to as the Motor Unit, or simply Motors, the Motor Division is led by Lieutenant Matthew Wilson, who ensures the wide-ranging needs of the unit are met.
+As one of the Sheriff's Department's specialty divisions, Motors falls under the command of Captain Juan Martinez, who is also a motor officer.

 Duties & Responsibilities

-The Motor Division fills a number of roles for the Sheriff's Department not the least of which is performing escorts.
-In fact, many residents are familiar with the sight of a motorcade being led by the Motor Division with the blue lights flashing and the sirens wailing.
+The Motor Division fills a number of roles for the Sheriff's Department, not the least of which is performing escorts.
+These escorts include funerals, officials, sports teams and coaches, politicians, and more.